Sunday, June 27, 2010

 A: It’s a bit churlish in Eurovision of all things to criticise songs for lack of originality, but come on, we’ve heard this kind of thing a hundred times before: you can’t help but line it up in your head against all the other anthems that sound exactly like this.
 The drummy bit at the start of each chorus is a mistake, adding to the excess of heralding.

 V: Purple and orange never look good together, and neither does the mouldy cheese backdrop, although it seems somehow appropriate.
-Niamh looks like she’s strapped onto a board and is not nearly as convincing vocally as anyone might have expected her to be; from the key change to the last note she’s as flat as a tack in the semi, and doesn’t quite get the big last note either time.
-The whole thing comes across as a pale imitation of what Ireland would have done much better about fifteen years ago.
+Niamh looks like she’s strapped onto a board, and is not nearly as convincing vocally as anyone might have expected her to be: from the key change to the last note she’s as flat as a tack in the semi, and doesn’t quite get the big last note either time.
+The whole thing comes across as a pale imitation of what Ireland would have done much better about 15 years ago.

 30 Bulgaria